coffeeexistence/haikus/README.md

+###Joining the project
+If you would like to join this project, send a message through the "Get Your First Rails Job" meetup (http://www.meetup.com/laruby/events/227867151/), including your email and github username, and we'll invite you to the github repo, the pivotal project, and our Hipchat channel.

 ###Pull Requests, Merging, and PivotalTracker
-"Start" a ticket on PivotalTracker and add yourself as an owner
+"Start" a ticket on PivotalTracker (https://www.pivotaltracker.com/n/projects/1516637) and add yourself as an owner

 Use the ticket id# to name branches in the following format:
 + feature/ticket_number-INITIALS